-As we reported in our last blog post, the U.S. Department of Labor has stated that “Even if you are a legitimate independent contractor under one law, you may still be an employee under other laws.”
+As I reported in my last blog post, the U.S. Department of Labor has stated that “Even if you are a legitimate independent contractor under one law, you may still be an employee under other laws.”
 Enhancement of IC compliance, therefore, requires a deep understanding not only of the tests for IC status under various federal laws but, even more importantly, a solid understanding of IC tests under all applicable state laws.

-In our 2015 White Paper on “How Companies Can Minimize the Risks of Independent Contractor Misclassification,” we stated that a compliance analysis using a process such as IC Diagnostics™ “should measure the company’s anticipated compliance with each of the applicable independent contractor laws. . . .
+In my 2015 White Paper on “How Companies Can Minimize the Risks of Independent Contractor Misclassification,” I stated that a compliance analysis using a process such as IC Diagnostics™ “should measure the company’s anticipated compliance with each of the applicable independent contractor laws. . . .
 Even for businesses that operate in those states that have strict tests for determining independent contractor status, this process can provide an assessment of how [best to] minimize or eliminate future misclassification liability.”

-Lastly, we report on an NLRB case where a complaint was issued against a nationwide home improvement retailer for literally doing nothing more than treating certain workers as independent contractors and requiring them to sign agreements treating them as such including arbitration agreements with a class action waiver.
+Lastly, I report on an NLRB case where a complaint was issued against a nationwide home improvement retailer for literally doing nothing more than treating certain workers as independent contractors and requiring them to sign agreements treating them as such including arbitration agreements with a class action waiver.
 Previously, all other NLRB complaints involving independent contractors alleged traditional violations of the National Labor Relations Act, such as threats and interrogations regarding protected activity, if the workers involved were employees under the NLRA and not ICs.
 In those cases, the claim that the company had violated the NLRA by misclassifying workers as ICs can be viewed as an “add on” unfair labor practice charge.

 In this latest NLRB case, because the Board regards the waiver of the right to bring or join a class and collective action as an independent violation of the NLRA, the General Counsel of the NLRB may well have pleaded the misclassification charge as an “add on.”
 These types of IC complaints may continue to be issued until the term of the current General Counsel, a former top lawyer for a leading industrial union, expires in November 2017 and a new General Counsel is appointed by the incoming President.